Icon-Newsletter-smaller

 For clarity’s sake, the MRT in this article refers to the MRT Line 3 (MRT-3), which is the only MRT line operating as of now.

-MRT Station List in Order
+MRT Stations List in Order

 mrt station list in order

 Currently, there are 13 stations situated along EDSA.
 The MRT passes through the following cities: Pasay, Makati, Mandaluyong, San Juan, and Quezon City.
-Here is the MRT station list in order to guide you on where to ride or alight based on your destination.
+Here is the MRT stations list in order to guide you on where to ride or alight based on your destination.

-Taft Avenue
+📍 Taft Avenue

 Taft Avenue Station is the only MRT station located in Pasay.
-It’s the transfer point for commuters riding the LRT 1 to either Baclaran or Roosevelt station.
+It’s the transfer point for commuters riding the LRT-1 to either Baclaran or Roosevelt station.
 The station is near many provincial bus lines, including Victory Liner, Five Star, and Philtranco, which travel to Pangasinan, Nueva Ecija, and Pampanga, respectively.

 Nearby landmarks:

-Magallanes
+📍 Magallanes

 If you are from the south of Metro Manila, Magallanes is probably your bus stop before taking the MRT.
 It’s the station closest to the South Luzon Expressway (SLEX) as well as other major points of the metro, including Chino Roces Avenue and Dasmarinas Village.